librariesio/libraries.io/.github/CONTRIBUTING.md

 We prefer that contributors fork the project in order to contribute.

 #### Branching
 We *try* to use principles of [GitHub-flow](https://lucamezzalira.com/2014/03/10/git-flow-vs-github-flow/) in our branching model.
-That is the `master` branch will always be deployable to the live site, and that every branch from that will be used to add a feature, fix a bug, improve something or otherwise represent an atomic unit of work.
+That is the `main` branch will always be deployable to the live site, and that every branch from that will be used to add a feature, fix a bug, improve something or otherwise represent an atomic unit of work.

 #### Ticketing
 We *try* to create an issue for everything.
 That is any bug, feature or enhancement that is worth an open, focussed and documented discussion.